aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

 [Top](#how-to-setup-a-github-pages-blog-with-markdown)
 ```

+## Adding image tags to our posts using GFM

+To GFM image tag syntax is as below:

 ## Notes on using GFM relative URLs to link between pages

 GFM has a Markdown extension that allows us to use relative page references instead of absolute URLs in our Markdown links.